 Destinations, Italy, Travel

-Hiking the Cinque Terre, Part One: Monterosso to Vernazza
+Hiking Italy’s Cinque Terre, Part One: Monterosso to Vernazza

 A Downward View of Vernazza

-When Michael and I were planning a recent trip to Italy, I had one stipulation: “We have to stay in one of the Cinque Terre towns.”
+When Michael and I planned our recent trip to Italy, I had one non-negotiable request: “We have to stay in one of the Cinque Terre towns.”

 This post contains affiliate links and I may receive a small commission if you make a purchase after clicking one of these links (at no additional cost to you!)